Yoo Je-won: 2021–present: Breakthrough, mainstream success

 In April 2021, Studio Dragon announced that Yoo will be reunited with Shin Min-a, as director of Seaside Village Cha-Cha-Cha, a remake of 2004 South Korean film Mr. Handy, Mr. Hong.
 It was first announced on December 21, 2020, under the working title of Hong Ban-jang (홍반장) with Shin Min-a and Kim Seon-ho being offered the lead roles.
-In June, it was announced that the series english title is Hometown Cha-Cha-Cha and it will be available for streaming on Netflix.
+In June, it was announced that the series English title is Hometown Cha-Cha-Cha and it will be available for streaming on Netflix.
 This is a healing romance drama about a realist dentist Yoon Hye-jin (Shin Min-a) and an all-rounder, Hong Banjang (Kim Seon-ho), a sea village called Gongjin.
 A genius variety producer Ji PD (Lee Sang-yi) then select Gongjin as setting for his new variety show.
-This 16 episodes drama were aired from August 28 to October 17, 2021, on tvN's Saturdays and Sundays at 21:00 (KST) time slot.
+This 16 episodes drama were aired from August 28 to October 17, 2021, on tvN's Saturdays and Sundays at 21:00 (KST).

 Branded as healing drama, Hometown Cha-Cha-Cha received favorable reviews from domestic and foreign viewers.
 It became one of the highest-rated series on cable television history.
 It ranked first place during its entire run for eight weeks, and the last episode achieved 12.665% nationwide rating, with over 3.2 million views.
 Hometown Cha-Cha-Cha also one of 2021 most-watched non-English television on Netflix.
 According to FlixPatrol, the series placed number 8 on Netflix global chart.
 Netflix's one of its longest-running hits as it spent 16 weeks in global top ten ranking in more than 20 countries.
 It also remained on Netflix's Top 10 Chart for television shows for more than two months from its last episode.

 On December 21, 2020, Kim Soo-hyun Drama Art Hall operated by Cheongju City Culture Industry Promotion Foundation, selected Hometown Cha-Cha-Cha as '2021 Good Drama of the Year'.
-Yoo as director and Shin Ha-eun as writer are also recognized in the certificate of award.
-It was selected by both the viewer evaluation team and expert group and it was praised as a 'K-healing drama' that appeared at a time when sensational genre content was overflowing, and was loved by domestic and foreign viewers.
+Yoo as director, Shin Ha-eun as writer, and lead actors, are recognized in the certificate of award.
+It was selected by both the viewer evaluation team and expert group and it was praised as a "K-healing drama" that emerged during a period when provocative genre content was rampant, and was loved by viewers both domestically and internationally.
+The panel, describing it as a work that perfectly fits the criteria of a good drama pursued by the drama art hall, broadcast content that conveys warm stories about human nature and people's lives.